 Clarity in writing requires the careful and appropriate use of spelling, punctuation, and grammar.
 Examining how other composers do this will give you examples of how to create your own distinctive and effective voice.
 As a result, to do well in English for the HSC, you need to write clearly and have an engaging and authoritative voice.

-Learn more about our Year 11 English Common Module Course which starts in February.
+Develop the skills you need to ace your first Year 11 English module.
+Learn more about our Year 11 English Common Module Course which starts in February and runs parallel to your school.

 © Matrix Education and www.matrix.edu.au, 2019.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.